16 Aug 2022

-If you are thinking of starting an e-commerce business, these are the legal issues that you have to be aware of, to be compliant with the law.
+If you are thinking of starting an e-commerce business, look no further.
+Here are the legal issues you must be aware of to ensure that your business properly complies with the law.

-The growth in internet and online activity has led to various regulatory issues surrounding the legality of operating a business online.
-Oftentimes, business owners will find themselves in trouble when they forget to consider the legal factors of the business.
-This could lead to legal disputes and extra costs that could have easily been avoided.
-Thus, to minimise these legal risks, it is best to understand what needs to be done to create a secure and legally compliant online store.
+It is crucial because the growth in internet and online activity has resulted in an increased number of regulatory issues surrounding the legality of operating a business online.
+It is easy for business owners to find themselves in trouble by forgetting to consider the legal factors of the business.
+This leads to legal disputes and extra costs that can easily be avoided with adequate consideration beforehand.
+To minimise these risks and burdens, it is best to understand what needs to be done to create a secure and legally compliant online store.

-When running a business on an online platform such as a website, it is important to first set up your company if any purchasing or selling is involved.
-If you fail to do so, the business activity might be considered illegal.
+If you plan to run your business on an online platform such as a website, it is important to first set up your company if you know there will be purchasing or selling involved.
+If you fail to set up your company, the business activity might be considered outright illegal.

-Registering your company is referred to as incorporating your company, which means you are registering your business to be a limited company.
-When you become a limited company, this serves as a formal indication that your business is a separate legal entity from you.
-This means your liability as a business owner will be limited, compared to if you were a sole trader because your personal assets will be protected from personal liability for debts arising from the business.
-Essentially, this creates a ‘safety net’ for the business owner in terms of minimising the risks relating to the business.
+Registering your company is more formally called 'incorporating' your business – which simply means you are registering your business as a limited company.
+When your business becomes a limited company, this serves as a formal indication that your business is a separate legal entity from you.
+It also means that your liability as a business owner is limited when compared to a sole trader's, as your assets are protected from personal liability for debts arising from the business.
+This creates a ‘safety net’ for the business owner by minimising any risks relating to the business.

 Every jurisdiction has different requirements and specifications for registering a company.
 To find out more relevant information, we urge you to check your local governmental resources on the steps to take to incorporate your company.

-Moving on to what is on your website, the content on your online store is just as important.
-By having these relevant pages on your website, you can limit your liability and better protect your online business from future legal disputes relating to the delivery of your goods or services.
+Moving onto the content of your website – by including certain key pages on your website, you can limit your liability and better protect your online business from future legal disputes relating to the delivery of your goods or services.

 By doing so, it can legally protect your e-commerce site from being held liable for liability issues relating but not limited to:

-This means that if the customer continues to use your site, purchase your products and is aware of the terms of conditions, they are assumed to agree to your limited liabilities stated.
-In return, limiting your liabilities can protect your e-commerce business from spending thousands of dollars on legal fees in the long run.
+This means that if the customer continues to use your site, purchase your products and are aware of the terms of conditions, it will be presumed that they have agreed to the limited liabilities.
+Limiting your liabilities will therefore protect your e-commerce business and enable you to not spend thousands of dollars on legal fees in the long run.

 If your e-commerce site delivers goods to customers, you should have a Delivery/Shipping policy.
-A delivery policy states all important information relating to shipping after an online order is placed.
+A delivery policy should state all the important information related to the shipping process after an online order is placed.
 This includes details on delivery methods, delivery times, shipping costs and warranties provided.

-By having one, online businesses will take precautions for any shipping issues that are likely to occur, especially if there are difficult circumstances such as lost packages and damaged products.
+By having a delivery/shipping policy, you will have taken precautions for any shipping issues that are likely to occur, especially if there are difficult circumstances such as lost packages and damaged products.

 Most e-commerce businesses will also offer international shipping.
-If they do, they need to state in their shipping policy will have to break down who bears the responsibility for international taxes, charges and additional fees related to delivering to different countries.
+If they do, their shipping policy will have to break down who bears the responsibility for international taxes, charges and additional fees related to delivering to different countries.

-If you offer returns or refunds as a part of your business model, you should have a return or refund policy to detail when customers are eligible.
-Furthermore, it should clearly describe the returns process in detail.
+If you offer returns or refunds as a part of your business model, you should have a return or refund policy that details when and under what circumstances customers are eligible.
+It should also clearly describe the returns process in detail.

 Even if you do not offer refunds/returns, you should have a no refund policy to inform your customers that all sales are final.
-This will clarify the choice that your customer has before making an order from your online business.
-Thus, resolves any misunderstandings they may have on returns eligibility.
+This will help your customer during his decision-making process, before making an order on your website.
+It also resolves any misunderstandings they might have on returns eligibility.

-Since your e-commerce site will most likely contain your business logo, content, company-specific designs and branding materials created by your e-commerce business, you will want to protect this content from being copyrighted by visiting customers and competitors.
+Since your e-commerce site will contain your business logo, content, company-specific designs, and branding materials created by your e-commerce business, you will have to protect this content from being copyrighted by visiting customers and competitors.

-You can do this by having a copyright notice, which states that the content on your website is your property that is protected by copyright and trademark laws.
-This informs the customers that the contents on your website legally belong to you and thus, they are not allowed to take or copy anything from your site without permission.
+You can do this by placing a copyright notice on your website stating that the content is your property, protected by copyright and trademark laws.
+This will inform customers that the content on your website belongs to you under the law, and, thus, cannot be taken or copied without permission.

 The most common thing to be copyrighted is web designs.
-This is because online stores usually have unique designs that fit their specific brands.
-A copyright notice at the footer of the website will prevent people from stealing their web design.
+This is because online stores usually have unique designs that are specifically geared towards their brand and vision.
+A copyright notice at the footer of the website will help prevent people from stealing their web design.

 With the growth of all things digital, it is now extremely easy to copy and distribute content.
-As such, it is more important than ever to incorporate copyright notices onto your website to protect your content from being stolen and used elsewhere.
+As such, it is more important than ever to incorporate copyright notices onto your website to protect your content from being stolen and spread.

 For more information on the policies and legal templates you need for your e-commerce store, click here.

-While accessing e-commerce websites and placing an order online seems simple and straightforward, the customer information used to place an order is passed through different security channels.
-Hence, consumer privacy and data protection is a major concern.
+Whilst accessing e-commerce websites and placing an order online seems simple, you must remember that customer information used to place an order passes through different security channels.
+As such, consumer privacy and data protection are two areas of major concern.

 E-commerce businesses are under a legal obligation to protect consumer privacy and respect their privacy rights.
-This means that online businesses need to regulate the collection and use of consumer personal data.
+This requires online businesses to regulate the collection and use of consumer personal data.

-The standard practice for online businesses is that personal data is usually collected to fulfil orders, but any other use of their data requires explicit consent.
+The standard practice for online businesses is that personal data is collected to fulfil orders, and any other use of their data requires explicit consent.

-The scope for copyright issues are wide in e-commerce, and thus, alongside a copyright notice, online businesses should consider registering for trademarks for extra protection.
+The scope for copyright issues is wide in e-commerce, and thus, alongside a copyright notice, online businesses should consider registering trademarks for extra protection.

-A trademark will legally protect your business content from being used.
-This is extremely important for maintaining your brand and stopping visitors from stealing your content or design.
-So, it will become illegal for anyone to use your trademarked content without authorisation, and the trademark owner can seek damages if necessary.
+A trademark will protect your business content from being used.
+This is extremely important for maintaining your brand image and preventing visitors from stealing your content or design.
+With a trademark, it becomes illegal for anyone to use your trademarked content without authorisation, and the trademark owner can seek damages if necessary.

-Online businesses will usually trademark distinctive areas of their business to protect their brand, reputation and to gain the most commercial benefits from their content.
+Online businesses usually trademark distinctive areas of their business to protect their brand, reputation and ultimately gain the maximum commercial benefit from their content.

-Content that E-commerce businesses may want to trademark:
+Content that E-commerce businesses may want to trademark include: